Sarah Paulson Doesn't Care What Haters Think of Her 32-Year Age Gap With Holland Taylor

 Sarah Paulson doesn't care what critics think of her relationship with Holland Taylor—or their 32-year age gap.

-The 43-year-old actress opened up about her romance with the 75-year-old star in the June issue of Modern Luxury.
+The 43-year-old actress opened up about her romance with the 75-year-old star in the June issues of Modern Luxury.

 "If someone wants to spend any time thinking I'm strange for loving the most spectacular person on the planet, then that's their problem," she told the magazine.
 "I'm doing just fine."